 Module II Requalification

-POST Administrative Manual Regulation 1008(d) requires individuals who previously completed a Module II Course to "requalify" prior to exercising peace officer powers if they:
+Commission Regulation 1008(h) requires individuals who previously completed a Module II Course to "requalify" prior to exercising peace officer powers if they:

 - Have not been employed as a Level II Reserve Officer within three years of the course completion date.